Glaucoma for advise and examination in earls colne & frinton

 Glaucoma is a common eye condition where the optic nerve, which connects the eye to the brain, becomes damaged.
 It’s usually caused by fluid building up in the front part of the eye, which increases pressure inside the eye.
 Glaucoma can lead to loss of vision if it’s not diagnosed and treated early

 Glaucoma is usually a slowly progressive condition that damages your peripheral sight at first.
+The damage to your vision is related to an increase in pressure in the eye.
 There are some factors that increase the risk namely: Increasing age (it is very rare below 40), if you are significantly farsighted, if there is a direct family history of glaucoma, certain medical conditions increase the risk e.g. diabetes and taking steroid treatment.
 The onset of Glaucoma can be very insidious, this would be in open angle glaucoma.
 Closed angle glaucoma is much more sudden and virtually very painful leading to sudden vision loss.

 Closed angle glaucoma is due to the drainage of the fluid out of the eye becoming blocked or at least very compromised.
-The eye pressure will be very high, at least 45 mmHg.
+The eye pressure can be very high, at least 45 mmHg.
 Patients with narrow angles are at risk of closed angle glaucoma.
-However the angle may close a bit at night time, resulting in a temporary increase in damaging pressure inside the eye.
+However if the angle is slightly narrow, the angle may close a bit at night time, resulting in a temporary increase in damaging pressure inside the eye.
 This would increase the cupping of the optic nerve and lead to eventual vision loss.
+Narrow angle glaucoma can be hereditary, is more common in highly farsighted eyes or be due to the swelling of the lens in the eye as a result of ageing.

 How to detect Glaucoma: